KubaP/glsl-lsp/docs/spec.md

 - `float` - `1.0` (`1e10` or `1.2e10` for exponential notation, which is always base-10),
 - `double` - `1.0lf` or `1.0LF` (mixing case such as `lF` is not allowed).

-Integers use *32-bit* precision.
-Floats are *single-precision* and doubles are *double-precision* IEEE floating point numbers.

 ### Numbers
-For a specification of valid number notations, see the [grammar](./grammar.bnf) file.
+For a specification of valid number notations, see the [grammar.bnf](./grammar.bnf) file.

 ### Operators
 Mathematical operators: